RHartung-ND/Data-Denoising/README.md

 1. Make sure that you have Miniconda installed on you computer.

-2. Run the following command to generate the conda environment `conda env create --file==environment.yml`
+2. Run the following command to generate the conda environment `conda env create --file environment.yml`

 3. Run `conda activate denoiser`